-Some non-degree online education options for those who want to become an author are:
+Some online education options for those who want to become an author are:

-#2 – What skills are needed to become a successful author?
+#2 – Learn the skills to become a successful author

 While there aren’t any formal education requirements to be an author of a book, there are certainly some important skills that many successful writers have in common.